yadav14/hr-chatbot/README.md

+Warning  FailedScheduling  12m                    default-scheduler  0/2 nodes are available: pod has unbound immediate PersistentVolumeClaims. preemption: 0/2 nodes are available: 2 Preemption is not helpful for scheduling.

+  Warning  FailedScheduling  2m10s (x2 over 7m10s)  default-scheduler  0/2 nodes are available: pod has unbound immediate PersistentVolumeClaims. preemption: 0/2 nodes are available: 2 Preemption is not helpful for scheduling.

 Warning  ProvisioningFailed    7m5s                    rook-ceph.cephfs.csi.ceph.com_csi-cephfsplugin-provisioner-6d8fbb66b7-5hdbw_b7b48ea2-c7be-439c-85eb-d34afc978db8  failed to provision volume with StorageClass "cephfs": rpc error: code = DeadlineExceeded desc = context deadline exceeded
   Normal   ExternalProvisioning  3m28s (x26 over 9m35s)  persistentvolume-controller                                                                                       Waiting for a volume to be created either by the external provisioner 'rook-ceph.cephfs.csi.ceph.com' or manually by the system administrator.
 If volume creation is delayed, please verify that the provisioner is running and correctly registered.